Surrogacy Journeys Surrogacy in the United States Recommended US Surrogacy Agencies, Top 10 US Reliable Surrogacy Agencies Ranking 2025

 • Embryo freezing, transfer procedures

-👉 As complicated as it sounds, this is actually the part where you'd spend about the same amount for IVF at a high-end private hospital in China.
-The difference is that the genetic screening in the US is more comprehensive for theFamilies of advanced age and with a family history of genetic disordersEspecially important.
+As complicated as it sounds, this is actually the part you'd spend about that much on IVF at a high-end private hospital in China.
+The difference is that the genetic screening in the United States is much more comprehensive, and for theFamilies of advanced age and with a family history of genetic disordersEspecially important.

 ② Compensation for surrogate mothers (approximately $50,000-$60,000)